droglenc/NCMTH107/modules/BEDAQuant_CE2.md

 ## Associations

-Identify whether you would expect to see a positive, negative, or no (neutral) association between each pair of variables below.
-Explain your reasoning.
+For each situation below, identify (a) the response variable (if possible) and (b) whether you would expect a positive, negative, or no (neutral) association between the pair of variables.
+Explain your reasoning for both answers.

 1. Weight and gas mileage of a car.
 1. Proportion of the population that was vaccinated and the proportion of the population that became ill.